Setting Up a Jira Zendesk Integration Bidirectionally

 Learn how to achieve seamless integration between Zendesk and Jira, step-by-step.

-Jira is a project management tool, designed for tracking issues and bugs.
-It is geared towards agile development and is popular with development teams working on software projects.
+Jira is a project management tool for tracking issues and bugs.
+It is popular with software development teams and is geared toward agile development.

 Zendesk is an automated help desk platform that lets you manage customers easily.
-That makes it a good option for any team that deals directly with clients and it is great for customer support, marketing, and sales teams.
+It is a good option for any team that deals directly with clients, including customer support, marketing, and sales teams.

 Choosing the Right Technology for a Zendesk Jira Integration

-You may want to share additional fields or use more advanced logic to process items, and a team might want to filter some of it out.
+• Flexibility: When you set up your integration, you may want to share additional fields or use more advanced logic to process items; the other team might want to filter some of it out.
 Your integration solution must be flexible enough to enable these changes easily.
 You should be able to adapt to it quickly.

+• Reliability: Since your integration involves two different platforms, it should be able to handle potential issues on either side and general connection outages.
 If your integration solution can’t handle outages properly, it may crash or need to be set up again.
-That means extra work for you.

 The tool I’m going to use for my Jira Zendesk integration is called Exalate.
 Exalate was designed with these three issues in mind and is built to solve the challenges that arise when connecting platforms.